TOLL FREE: 1-866-611-2665

 In Canada, many of us are wary of when the snow starts to fall and the ground gets icy, especially if you are one of the many people who have been injured in a fall.
-In fact, Albertans are seriously injured by slipping and falling on ice at the second highest rate in Canada – an average of 42.3 hospitalizations per 100,000 people between 2011 and 2016, based on statistics compiled by the Canadian Institute for Health Information, four out of five injury hospitalizations involving seniors were due to falls.
+According to the Canadian Institute for Health Information, four out of five injury hospitalizations involving seniors were due to falls.
 From 2016-2019, injury hospitalizations among seniors due to falls increased by 9%.

 Cold weather can also make muscles and ligaments cold and tight, increasing the propensity for injury in all age groups.
 One of the most common injuries occurs when you try to break your fall with your hands, often resulting in a wrist fracture.